What Is Shown on a Police Check?

 - Charges that resulted in a court outcome

-- Charges that were dismissed, withdrawn, or resulted in acquittal
+- Charges dismissed, withdrawn, or resulting in acquittal

-- Spent convictions (in most purposes, subject to applicable Spent Convictions legislation)
+- Spent convictions (most purposes, subject to legislation)

 - Pending charges or matters before the courts